 Important Legal Information

 On the following pages you will find the publication of the decision to make the Takeover Offer in accordance with Section 10 para.
 1 in conjunction with Sections 29 para.
-1, 34 of the German Securities Acquisition and Takeover Act (Wertpapiererwerbs- und Übernahmegesetz, "WpÜG") dated 3 June 2019.
-This website will also contain the offer document as well as press releases and other information regarding the Takeover Offer, once the publication of the offer document has been approved by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – BaFin).
+1, 34 of the German Securities Acquisition and Takeover Act (Wertpapiererwerbs- und Übernahmegesetz, "WpÜG") dated 3 June 2019, as well as the offer document, press releases and other information regarding the Takeover Offer.
 All information contained and documents made available on this website are for information purposes only and in order to comply with the provisions of the WpÜG, the German Ordinance on the Contents of the Offer Document, the Consideration in Takeover Offers and Mandatory Offers and the Exemption from the Obligation to Publish and to Make an Offer (WpÜG-Angebotsverordnung) and other applicable laws in connection with the Takeover Offer.
-The Takeover Offer will relate to shares in a German company and is subject to the statutory provisions of the Federal Republic of Germany on the implementation of such an offer.
-The Takeover Offer will not be submitted to the review or registration procedures of any securities regulator outside of Germany and has not been approved or recommended by any securities regulator.
+The Takeover Offer relates to shares in a German company and is subject to the statutory provisions of the Federal Republic of Germany on the implementation of such an offer.
+The Takeover Offer has not been submitted to the review or registration procedures of any securities regulator outside of Germany and has not been approved or recommended by any securities regulator.

 If you are resident in a country outside of Germany, it may be difficult for you to enforce rights and claims arising outside of the laws of your country of residency, since First Sensor AG is incorporated in Germany and some or all of its officers and directors may be residents of a country other than your country of residency.
 You may not be able to sue, in a court in your country of residency, a foreign company or its officers or directors for violations of the laws of your country of residency.
 Further, it may be difficult to compel a foreign company and its affiliates to subject themselves to a judgment of a court in your country of residency.